HM Prison Chelmsford: The prison today

 Chelmsford Prison accepts adult male prisoners and Young Offenders, convicted or on remand direct from courts within its local catchment area.

 Education at the prison is contracted to Milton Keynes College, and courses offered include literacy, numeracy, information technology, art, barbering, journalism, cookery, ESOL as well as social and life programs.
 The prison's gym also offers physical education with industry-related qualifications, as well as recreational gym.

-In addition, the prison has links to, and facilities provided by, organisations such as the Job Centre and the Samaritans.
+In addition, the prison has links to, and facilities provided by, organizations such as the Job Centre and the Samaritans.
 There is also a Prison Visitor Centre operated by the Ormiston Children and Families Trust.

-Staffing at the prison has been reduced by 25%.
+Staffing at the prison was reduced by 25% by 2016.
 According to the Independent Monitoring Board bullying, violence and self-harm have increased markedly at the prison due to staff shortages.
 Budget cuts and the inability of the prison service to recruit and retain staff lead to fears for prison safety.
 The prison is becoming more dangerous and less effective.
 Prison health care provided by Care UK is considered poor, there were delays in getting medication and reliance on agency staff to fill vacancies.

 There is insufficient secure mental health accommodation outside’ the prison for the most vulnerable inmates.
 The Independent Monitoring Board stated that the "level of service being provided to care for prisoners’ physical and mental health needs remains inadequate" Due to staff shortages the staff were unable to provide engagement work or education for prisoners.
 Illegal drugs are a problem.
 Use of force by staff is increasing and there is insufficient monitoring if this use is appropriate.
 Prisoners must spend too long in their cells.
 Physical and mental health services for prisoners were found to be inadequate.

+The staff try to engage prisoners, however a report by the independent monitoring board for HMP/YOI Chelmsford for 2016-2017 found that it did not provide suitable engagement due to staff shortages.

-The staff try to engage prisoners.
-Money is not available for needed renovation of the Victorian building.
+Money is not available for needed renovation of the prisons as of 2016, particularly the Victorian sections of the prison.